 There is potential risk that ondansetron treatment may lead to a slight change in your heart rate or rhythm.
-Although we do not expect this to be significant, we will be repeating the ECG after 6 weeks treatment, to make sure that any change is within healthy limits before we advise you to continue with the remaining 6 weeks of the study drug
+There have been reports that ondansetron may cause a lack of blood flow getting to your heart muscle meaning that your heart isn't getting enough blood which may cause fatigue and shortness of breath.
+Although we do not expect this to be significant, we will be repeating the ECG after 6 weeks treatment, to make sure that any change is within healthy limits before we advise you to continue with the remaining 6 weeks of the study drug.